N-A-D/Rift/README.md

 });
 ```
 With regards to intersystem communication, Rift does not include any form of messaging system.
 It is up to the user to implement such a system in the case that systems need to communicate with each other.

-# Additional notes:
-The framework is strictly single-threaded.
-However, there is plan to include multithreading support within each system using the fork-join model.